kaibakker/www.getsolidity.com/readme.md

+# www.getSolidity.com

-# ZEIT Documentation
+# IMPORTANT BELOW IS OLD ZEIT RELATED INFORMATION
 This is the public documentation for **ZEIT now** all other related services.<br/>
 You can access this documentation online at https://zeit.co/docs .

 ### Running Locally

 Download the copy of this repostory.

 ~~~sh
 git clone https://github.com/zeit/docs.git